Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 September 2024 04.20.52 UTC
+- WIB: Senin, 23 September 2024 05.24.14 UTC
-- WITA: Senin, 23 September 2024 05.20.52 UTC
+- WITA: Senin, 23 September 2024 06.24.14 UTC
-- WIT: Senin, 23 September 2024 06.20.52 UTC
+- WIT: Senin, 23 September 2024 07.24.14 UTC

 Kutipan Inspiratif:
-"Good Friends Are Hard to Find, Difficult to Leave, Impossible to Forget."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: friendship
+Kategori: nature